-“AVRFusesCalc” is an application through which we can easily set the fuse bits and lock bits in the microcontrollers ATmega and ATtiny from Atmel.
+“AVRFusesCalc” is an application through which we can easily set the fuse bits and lock bits in the microcontrollers ATmega and ATtiny.
 To be able to set fuse bits should be installed on the “avrdude”.

 “AVRFusesCalc” recognizes the connected microcontroller and loads its settings, regardless of the clock speed.
 It can also determine what programming protocol, SPI or TPI, is required for communication with the microcontroller.